NHS Carson City

 Nevada Humane Society Carson City Center Provides Pet Adoptions, Licensing and More

 Nevada Humane Society Carson City Center is now open!
 Located at 549 Airport Road, the facility is open for pet adoptions, licensing and other animal services.
 A veterinary clinic now on site at the new facility will soon be providing low-cost options to qualified Carson City residents.
-For more on our brand new shelter, please click here.
+This is the second location of Nevada Humane Society; the first and main campus is in Reno at 2825 Longley Lane.
+Our Carson City shelter is an extension of our Reno shelter, and also boasts a 95% lifesaving rate and a no-kill mission.
+Nevada Humane Society is one organization with two shelters and our Federal Tax ID is 88-0072720.
+For more on our organization as a whole, please click here.
+For more on our brand new shelter in Carson City, please click here.

 Become a Carson City Volunteer!Currently our Volunteer Program is being redeveloped to include many new opportunities in Carson City, as we recently opened a brand new animal shelter at 549 Airport Road.
 For details on how to become a volunteer, and basic requirements, including how to get children involved, please click here.
 For immediate questions unable to be answered at the link above, please contact Jessica Branton at or 775-856-2000 ext.
 321. Again, thank you for your patience while we work hard to continue the wonderful volunteer program we have built!

 At Nevada Humane Society, we believe in lifelong commitments to companion animals and work tirelessly to create and maintain those bonds.
 However, we do understand that there are circumstances that prevent you from being able to keep your pet, and we are here to help you through that difficult time.